9 All this I observed while applying my heart to all that is done under the sun, when man had power over man to his hurt.

 16 When I applied my heart to know wisdom, and to see the business that is done on earth, how neither day nor night do one’s eyes see sleep, 17 then I saw all the work of God, that man cannot find out the work that is done under the sun.
 However much man may toil in seeking, he will not find it out.
 Even though a wise man claims to know, he cannot find it out. – Ecclesiastes 8:9-17 ESV

-When Solomon refers to the wicked, he is not just speaking of the godless and immoral.
+When Solomon mentions the wicked, he is not just speaking of the godless and immoral.
 He is referring to those who hurt others, abusing and taking advantage of them.
 They are the oppressors he mentioned in chapter four.

 Again, I observed all the oppression that takes place under the sun.
 I saw the tears of the oppressed, with no one to comfort them.
 The oppressors have great power, and their victims are helpless. – Ecclesiastes 4:1 NLT

 But Solomon introduces a vital point of clarification.
-Even though the wicked may appear to escape any retribution or justice, he knows there will eventually be payback.
+Even though the wicked may appear to escape any retribution or justice, he knows that eventually, there will be payback.
 He has confidence that God’s justice will one day be meted out on all those who have made wickedness their lifestyle.

 …it will not be well with the wicked, neither will he prolong his days like a shadow, because he does not fear before God. – Ecclesiastes 8:13 ESV

-From our perspective, it may appear as if the wicked just keep on sinning, committing evil after evil, with no apparent ramifications.
+From our perspective, it may appear as if the wicked just keep on sinning, committing evil after evil, with no apparent consequences.
 It can even seem as if they live charmed lives, marked by longevity and free from accountability.
 But Solomon knows that it is those who fear God who will prosper in the long run.
 They may not experience it in this life, but our righteous God will one day ensure that all is made right.
-But in the meantime, we have to live with the incongruous reality that things don’t always seem to add up in this life.
+In the meantime, we have to live with the incongruous reality that things don’t always add up in this life.
 It is full of contradictions and apparent paradoxes.
-Which is why Solomon observes:
+This is why Solomon observes:

 Even so, I have noticed one thing, at least, that is good.
 It is good for people to eat, drink, and enjoy their work under the sun during the short life God has given them, and to accept their lot in life. – Ecclesiastes 5:18 NLT

 A big part of learning to fear God is learning to trust Him.
 It is coming to grips with who He is and who we are in comparison.
 He is God.
-He is sovereign, all-knowing and all-powerful.
-He is not wise.
-He is wisdom itself.
+He is sovereign, all-knowing, and all-powerful.
+He is not wise; He is wisdom itself.
 He knows what is best.
 He always does what is right.
-The words of Moses, recorded in the book of Deuteronomy, say it far more eloquently than I can.
+Moses expressed it this way:

 how glorious is our God!